 - * December 5, 2014 – Awards presentation

 Date and location TBA.

 Past Award Winners

-SISCA has recognized winning concepts such as a water wheel allowing easier and faster transportation of potable water in underdeveloped nations, a microbial fuel cell that purifies wastewater and generates electricity, a solar power backup system for urban areas of Pakistan to alleviate interrupted power service, and a catchment-scale hydrological model to predict patterns of precipitation, glacier melt, and water routing.
+SISCA has recognized winning concepts such as a water wheel allowing easier and faster transportation of potable water in underdeveloped nations, a microbial fuel cell that purifies wastewater and generates electricity, a solar power backup system for urban areas of Pakistan to alleviate interrupted power service, and a membrane system use for desalination and water recycling.
 For more award winning projects, please visit the Dow website.